Fieldyn History, Family Crest & Coats of Arms

 More information is included under the topic Early Fieldyn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fieldyn family to the New World and Oceana
+Migration of the Fieldyn family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Fieldyn surname or a spelling variation of the name include : Thomas Fielden settled in New York in 1764; William Fielden arrived in Pennsylvania in 1860.